MRGilak/moonwalk/_notes/Computer Science/Cryptography/Introduction to Cryptography.md

 layout: note
 title: "Introduction to Cryptography"
 date: 2025-08-23
-excerpt: "Cryptography involves techniques like the Caesar cipher, polyalphabetic cipher, and one-time pad to secure messages."
+excerpt: "Cryptography involves techniques like the Caesar cipher and one-time pad to secure messages.
+These methods use shifting and random sequences to encrypt data."
 ---

 #cryptography #computer-science